anjali803/C-Programming/README.md

 Some of the programs you'll find in this repository include:

-A program that calculates the area of a rectangle, given its length and width A program that takes user input and prints out whether a number is even or odd A program that prints out the Fibonacci sequence up to a given number A program that sorts an array of numbers in ascending order These programs are just a small sample of what you'll find in the repository.
+//A program that calculates the area of a rectangle, given its length and width
+//A program that takes user input and prints out whether a number is even or odd
+//A program that prints out the Fibonacci sequence up to a given number
+//A program that sorts an array of numbers in ascending order These programs are just a small sample of what you'll find in the repository.
 They're intended to give you a taste of what C programming is like and help you build your confidence as you learn.

 Whether you're a complete beginner or just looking to brush up on your C programming skills, this repository is a great resource to have.
 You can fork it, modify the programs, and use them as a starting point for your own projects.
 You can also learn from the code and use it as a reference as you continue your C programming journey.